GLOSSARY

 Matrix

-Matrices are made to make prints and, subsequently, to print editions.
+Matrices are made to print prints and, subsequently, editions.
 The plates themselves are not the artwork or the original.
-Once a plate is made, prints can be pulled from it repeatedly.
+Once a plate is made, prints can be pulled repeatedly from it.
 Fine art prints are multiple originals (within an edition), not reproductions.

 Monoprint